No, Not Like Those Weird Guys That Wear Camo

 The fishing in this game is pretty relaxing.
 It’s kind of like Far Cry 5’s without the threat of religious zealots and Ubisoft’s one-button-win mentality.
 More importantly it pays off in a satisfactory manner; firstly when you can say that you’ve collected every Legendary Fish, but secondly, in the literal sense, when you have mailed them all and got paid an exuberant amount of money (by 19th Century standards).

 As satisfying as it would be to go after every Legendary Fish, as soon as you can, I recommend you hold off until you do this Challenge.
 A lot of the Legendary Fish way over 19 pounds making this a breeze (they also count toward Challenge #10, which I'll get to in a minute).
 However if you're competitionist ways have already foiled that plan you can fish for a Northern Pike up by Brandywine Drop, a Channel Catfish around Lagras, and/or a Muskie up at Lake Isabella, all of which can weigh over 19 pounds.
 Just make sure you bring a River/Swamp/Lake Lure (respectively) to aid you in catching them.

-Survivalist Challenge #10: Catch One of Each Type of Fish Throughout the World
+Challenge #10: Catch 1 of Each Type of Fish Throughout the World

 When You Can Do It: After Challenge #9 (or after Chapter 6, depending)